 Shilajit is a substance that has been used since time immemorial in Indian ayurvedic medicine to promote strength and vitality.
 It originates from the rocks of the Himalayan mountains, where it seeps through fissures due to weathering.
 While it has led to an extensive history of safe usage in India, scientific study of its effects on humans is minimal.

-How long does it take for shilajit to work
+How long does it take for shilajit to work?

-Shilajit is an exudation that oozes out layers of rocks in the Himalayas, and it contains a wide range of organic and inorganic compounds.
+Shilajit is an exudation that oozes out layers of rocks in the Himalayas and contains a wide range of organic and inorganic compounds.
 It has been used as a rejuvenator and an adaptogen for centuries in India, Tibet, China, and Russia.
 There are many claims about shilajit's benefits to health, but it's challenging to be clear about these effects because studies have been poorly designed.
 In this article, we look at shilajit properties and try to explain how it might work.

 It's collected in Nepal, Tibet, and Bhutan by Monpas or Kuirey local people gathered it from rocks along the Himalayan mountains where there is no vegetation.
 They make cuts on the rocks to release shilajit, which slowly flows out like black molasses; this process takes about ten days to 2 months, after which it becomes a semi-solid substance.

-In comparison with other herbal supplements, shilajit contains a wide range of ingredients, including many different plant materials and soil microbes.
+Compared with other herbal supplements, shilajit contains a wide range of ingredients, including many different plant materials and soil microbes.
 These include organic acids such as beta-sitosterol, dibenzo alpha pyrones, epi-beta-ecdysone, and a wide range of alkaloids found in plants which many have therapeutic activity.
 A small amount of oil is also present.

 Uses and Risks

 It's thought that the dibenzo alpha pyrones may be responsible for some of shilajit's beneficial effects through their ability to stimulate the release of growth hormone from the hypothalamus gland.

-It has been reported recently that shilajit inhibits platelet aggregation and enhances fibrinolysis, which may be a risk factor for some cardiovascular problems.
+Shilajit inhibits platelet aggregation and enhances fibrinolysis, which may be a risk factor for some cardiovascular problems.
 Shilajit has been given to both animals and humans for its rejuvenating properties.
-There were side effects such as headaches, nausea, vomiting, diarrhea, hypertension, and lower extremity oedema in some cases.
-However, in this one case, shilajit was shown to decrease platelet aggregation, which may benefit those at risk from thrombosis.
+In some cases, there were side effects such as headaches, nausea, vomiting, diarrhea, hypertension, and lower extremity edema.
+However, shilajit decreased platelet aggregation in this case, which may benefit those at risk from thrombosis.
 Any long-term toxicity data are absent; however, it's recommended that pregnant women avoid taking shilajit due to the possible mutagenic activity of some components.

 Although the market for Siberian ginseng (Eleutherococcus senticosuss), a similar adaptogen with a reputation for improving stamina, was bogged down with exaggerated health promotion, shilajit seems to have avoided this fate.